parodos-dev/parodos-dev.github.io/content/blog/extracting-openapi-documents.md

 The document will then display the system's paths, and must include at least one path.
 Under each path, the document specifies the path URI, an HTTP method, parameters (if needed), the requestBody, and defines the responses.
 Note that both the request and the responses can reference a component from a different part of the document.
-This will be important when we try to reduce the document to our needed purposes.
+This will be important when we try to extract the document to our needed purposes.

 Moreover, it's good to notice now that references to components from some paths may trigger more refernces, as some components reference other components within themselves.